VinQbator/pbots_calc/README.md

 ## Installation

-Only tested as a 32-bit library, for use with 32-bit python and 32-bit java.
-However, there's nothing prohibiting this from working with 64-bit (just remove the safety check from `SConstruct` file). **Just make sure python, pbots_calc and poker-eval all are either 32 or 64 bit.**
+**Make sure python, pbots_calc and poker-eval all are either 32 or 64 bit.**
+Tensorflow, for example, only has x64 version on windows + anaconda.

-Linux and mac instructions have not been tested after updating this document to VS Community 2019 from VC++ Express 2010.
+Linux and mac instructions have not been tested after updating this document to x64 and VS Community 2019 from VC++ Express 2010.
 Check git history in case of issues.

 ### Linux Installation